llpeterson/data/presentation.md

 ## Taxonomy

-Although anyone who has worked on argument marshalling would tell you that no rocket science is involved—it is a small matter of bit twiddling—there are a surprising number of design choices that you must address.
+Although argument marshalling is not rocket science is involved—it is a small matter of bit twiddling—there are a surprising number of design choices that you must address.
 We begin by giving a simple taxonomy for argument marshalling systems.
 The following is by no means the only viable taxonomy, but it is sufficient to cover most of the interesting alternatives.

 ### Data Types